hamishivi/tess-2/README.md

 ![Gif showing the simplex ui in action](figures/ui.gif)

+As you can see, the UI shows the highest confidence tokens at intermediate diffusion steps as the model generates them, providing a rough idea of the diffusion process.

 ## Other Scripts

 We also have scripts for computing perplexity, confidence over steps, and AR training in the `shell_scripts` folder.